-Official Addresses The Forest Hills Association - Forest Hills Theatre Filled to Hear Mr. Finley's Officers Elected
+Official Addresses The Forest Hills Association- Forest Hills Theatre Filled to Hear Mr. Finley's Officers Elected

-The regrettable illness and consequent inability of Borough President Connolly to be present at the mass meeting called for Public School 3 on Friday evening, Feb.
-2, under the auspices of the Forest Hills Association, resulted in a smaller attendance than would otherwise have been the case.
-Mr. attendance than would otherwise have been the case.
-Mr. Connolly, however, sent a worthy representative in the person of T. Powell, head of the topographical department in the borough.
-Mr. Powell greatly interested the audience with his intimate knowledge of the history of this community; and also with his equally intimate knowledge of its present needs.
-The first part of Mr. Powell's address was given to a consideration of the three major needs along legal lines that are sideration of the three major needs along local lines that are pressing for settlement: the streets, the sewers, and the projected boulevard extension.
-Strenuous efforts are being put forth by the Forest Hills Association to have the city take over the streets in order that there may come such a reconditioning of the streets as is pressingly necessary; and an early settlement of the matter in order that we may be in line for our appropriation for such work early in the spring.
+The regrettable illness and consequent inability of Borough Public School 3 on Friday evening, Feb.
+2, under the respices of the Forest Hills Association, resulted in a smaller condunce than would otherwise have been the case.
+Mr. Connolly, however, sent a worthy representative in the person T. Powell, head of the topographical department in the borough.
+Mr. Powell greatly interested the audience with his so with his equally intimate knowledge of its present needs.
+The first part of Mr. Powell's address was given to a con-sideration of the three major needs along local lines that are ressing for settlement: the streets, the sewers, and the pro-rected boulevard extension.
+Strenuous efforts are being put forth by the Forest Hills Association to have the city take mer the streets in order that there may come such a recon-Ectioning of the streets as is pressingly necessary; and an early settlement of the matter in order that we may be in line for our appropriation for such work early in the spring.
 It is confidently anticipated that this matter will be satisfactorily settled in the near future.

-Work has already been started on the grading of the boule-Work has already been started on the grading of the boulevard, so that the first unit of the work, up to Woodhaven Avenue will be finished in a short while, and the second unit within which Forest Hills comes will be finished some time before the close of the present summer.
-The completion of the boulevard, all other matters being satisfactorily arranged, can be accomplished within about eighteen months.
-The matter of the subway going through Forest Hills, is left in abeyance until Governor Smith has appointed his new transit commission; though there Smith has appointed his new transit commission; though there is an effort being put forth to get this done while the work of the boulevard is going forward.
+Work has already been started on the grading of the boulearend, so that the first unit of the work, up to Woodhaven Arenue will be finished in a short while, and the second unit within which Forest Hills comes will the finished some time before the close of the pres-summer.
+The completion of the boulevard, all other etters being satisfactorily arranged, can be accomplished about eighteen months.
+The matter of the subway through Forest Hills, is left in abeyance until Governor Smith has appointed his new transit commission; though there is an effort being put forth to get this done while the work of the boulevard is going forward.

 The second part of Mr. Powell's address was an illustrated plea, by slides and moving pictures, for the acquisition of park sites throughout the borough while these sites are available, and before the land becomes too valuable for the city to purchase.
-Many historic buildings were shown in settings of charm and beauty, in various parts of the borough, which if purchased by the city for parks, would ensure their preservation, not only as historic reminders, but also as welcome breathing places for the future millions that the years will bring to Queens.
+Many historic buildings were shown in settings of real charm and beauty, in various parts of the borough, which if born and by the city for parks, would ensure their preserva-tion, not only as historic reminders, but also as welcome breathing places for the future millions that the years will bring to Queens.

-Officers elected by the association are as follows: Virgil W. Miller, president; Mrs. J. Elmer Kline and E. Pearce, vice-presidents; Henry Peelle, secretary; Frank Hargreave, treasurer; William C. Mayer, chairman of civics; W. Cuddeback, chairman of entertainment; Rev. Albert Sheppard, chairman of publicity, and F. Neumer, chairman of membership.
+Officers elected by the association are as follows: Virgil W. Miller, president; Mrs. J. Elmer Kline and E. Pearce, vicepresidents; Henry Peelle, secretary; Frank Hargreave, treasmer; William C. Mayer, chairman of civics; W. Cuddeback, chairman of entertainment; Rev. Albert Sheppard, chairman of publicity, and F. Neumer, chairman of membership.